Dodge: 1973–1980

 1976 was the Dart's final year in the North American market.
 The rear-view mirror was mounted on the windshield rather than from the roof.
 Front disc brakes became standard equipment on January 1, 1976 in accord with more stringent U.S. federal brake performance requirements, and a new foot-operated parking brake replaced the under-dash T-handle used since the Dart's 1963 introduction as a compact car.
 The grille's parking lamps were cast in amber, whereas the previous years had clear lenses with amber-colored bulbs.
 The Dart Sport 360 was dropped as a separate model in 1976, but the 360 CID four-barrel, dual exhaust (without catalytic converters) V8 was a $376 option (except in California) for the $3,370 Dart Sport V8 models with automatic transmission.
-Car & Driver magazine tested the Dart Sport 360 in the April 1976 issue, pitting it against the Chevrolet Corvette and Pontiac Trans Am, and found its top speed of 121.6 mph to be second to the Corvette's 124.5 mph.
+In its April 1976 issue, Car and Driver magazine tested the Dart Sport 360, pitting it against the Chevrolet Corvette and Pontiac Trans Am, and found its top speed of 121.6 mph to be second to the Corvette's 124.5 mph.

 Dodge's replacement for the Dart was the Aspen, introduced in mid-1975 as a 1976 model.
 This new design featured lighter weight resulting in slightly improved fuel economy; it also had more interior and trunk room than the Dart.
 Front suspension was a new design; it featured transverse-mounted torsion bars which not only improved ride, but cornering as well.
 Its boxy styling gave the impression of a larger car.
 However, sales had to be shared with the virtually identical Plymouth Volare.
 Both cars were available in coupe, sedan, and station wagon body styles, and in both base and deluxe trim.
-Despite its virtues, customers soon found out about the Aspen's rush to market when they saw their cars experience severe body rust within a couple of years on the road; engine and drive train problems plagued the Aspen/Volare twins, and although the problems were largely worked out within a few years, the final Aspens were the 1980 models.
+Despite its virtues, customers soon found out about the Aspen's rush to market when they saw their cars experience severe body rust within a couple of years on the road.
+Engine and drive train problems plagued the Aspen/Volare twins, and although the problems were largely worked out within a few years, the final Aspens were produced for the 1980 model year.
 This car was available with either a 225 cubic-inch Slant Six or a small block V8 displacing 318 or 360 cubic inches.